 Well-positioned at an altitude of 1930 feet, Paravel's Estate Vineyard sits on an east-facing slope of a wide, dry swale of pine forest dotted with California Black Oaks, Madrone trees and some of Napa Valley's premier vineyards.
 Daytime sun exposure is long.
 Real long.

 The soil composition is aiken cobbly loam, porous tuff of consolidated volcanic ash, dotted on the surface with forest debris like pine needles, oak leaves and acorns.
-Rootstock was planted July 2016 and will be grafted with Petite Sirah in the Spring of 2017.
+Rootstock was planted July 2016 and was grafted to Petite Sirah June 2017.

 Because it is above the fog, the Howell Mountain Appellation stays warmer in the evening and cooler in the daytime than the valley floor.
 Our vines' buds break later, and our grapes tend to hang longer, an appellation well-suited for the patient perfectionist.